agunter7/CPEN513_Assn3/README.md

 # Usage
 Run src/main.py with a Python 3.9 interpreter

+To select a specific benchmark, change the "USER_FILE_NAME" variable in main.py.

 A partitioning window should be displayed upon running the file.
 This may take a few seconds, as the program performs an initial partition by default.